Mandeep-dk/Fashion-compare-extension/README.md

 4. **Confirmation**
 - The extension will be successfully added to Chrome and can be used.

 ## How to Use

 1. Navigate to a product page on **Amazon**, **Flipkart**, **Myntra**, or another supported e-commerce site.
 2. Click on the extension icon in the browser toolbar to open the extension popup.
 3. Press the **Click the button to fetch data** button within the popup.
+4. Wait approximately 30 seconds for the data to load.
-4. The extension will automatically scrape the product details and display a price comparison from other e-commerce platforms.
+5. The extension will automatically scrape the product details and display a price comparison from other e-commerce platforms.
-5. Coupons and promo codes for the product will also be shown if available.
+6. Coupons and promo codes for the product will also be shown if available.

 ## Technologies Used